Name: TPI 287

 Condition(s): Alzheimer's Disease, Corticobasal Degeneration, Progressive Supranuclear Palsy

-U.S. FDA Status: Alzheimer's Disease (Phase 1), Corticobasal Degeneration (Phase 1), Progressive Supranuclear Palsy (Phase 1)
+U.S. FDA Status: Alzheimer's Disease (Inactive), Corticobasal Degeneration (Inactive), Progressive Supranuclear Palsy (Phase 1)

 Company: Cortice Biosciences